kubecost/docs/alerts.md

 ### Type: Allocation Recurring Update

-Sends a recurring email and/or Slack alert with a summary report of cost and efficiency metrics.
+Sends a recurring alert with a summary report of cost and efficiency metrics.

 _Required parameters:_